Dragusin-Cristian/senior-react/README.md

 ### useLayoutEffect: AnimatedLayout components

 Ensures DOM mutations and layout measurements are completed before the browser paints, making it ideal for animations or measurements.
 This avoids visual glitches and improves the smoothness of animations.

+## To be continued:

+- Storybook for common UI components: Button and Text